kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana.md

 ### Compatibility with Prometheus-like servers

-Although Kiali assumes and is tested against Prometheus, there are <abbr title="Time series databases">TSDBs</abbr> that can be used as Prometheus replacement despite not implementing the full Prometheus API.
+Although Kiali assumes a Prometheus server and is tested against it, there are
+<abbr title="Time series databases">TSDBs</abbr> that can be used as Prometheus
+replacement despite not implementing the full Prometheus API.

 Community users have faced two issues when using Prometheus-like TSDBs: